 Please note that Blackboard no longer supports Internet Explorer but use of Chrome or Firefox.

-The Math 11 Exemption test is available on Douglas College Blackboard for you to take at your convenience until August 19, 2020 at 11:59 p.m.
+The Math 11 Exemption Test is available on Douglas College Blackboard for you to take at your convenience during the period of September 1st through December 6, 2020 at 11:59 p.m.

 Who should write/What the test is designed to do